jlemein/izzy-renderer/README.md

 ### Setting up systems

-The first thing to setup are the systems.
+The first thing to onBeginFrame are the systems.
 The systems are the heart of the simulation.
 Without systems nothing will happen.
 Izzy renderer will contain a huge amount of systems.
 Setting up the systems can be tricky because the order is important.